What do you do with an old device?

 By nature, electronic products are complex.
 Sorting and dismantling devices of different shapes and sizes rely heavily on human work.

 To get the most yield, recyclers tend to focus on materials like copper and aluminum first.
 For parts that produce little yield or are too costly to dismantle – they are unfortunately sent to incinerators and landfills as well.

 Limited Recycling Technology

-Recycling centers do not have the ability to recycle every e-waste under the sun.
+Recycling centers don’t have the ability to recycle every type of e-waste.

 For example, phone batteries need to go to specific battery recycling plants – but there are only 4 such factories worldwide.
 SungEel HiTech, based in South Korea, is one of them.
 The company takes in phone batteries from 8 countries already.

 Therefore, if a local recycling center lacks (1) in-house tech and (2) downstream partners to process certain components, the precious materials in those parts simply can’t be recovered.

 Tech production today exceeds our current resources to dispose of them properly.
 Our system is facing a global bottleneck in how e-waste is managed.

 There’s no denying that our purchases are a big part of the problem, too.